photo: Hannes Gade, Ostkreuzschule

 photo: Uwe Jung-Kempe, Ostkreuzschule

-Over the years, following his decision to take up photography again, Marquardt has created a fascinating portfolio with a predominance of black and white portraits.
-He’s very successful with his art regardless of how you want to measure it: appreciated by critics, he’s also done collaborations with fashion companies like Hugo Boss or Levi’s.
+Over the years, following his decision to take up photography again, Marquardt has created a fascinating portfolio.
+He’s been very successful with his art – both acclaimed by critics and invited to collaborate with brands.

 photo: Thomas Tiltmann, Ostkreuzschule